pilcrowonpaper/copenhagen/pages/webauthn.md

 -   Challenge: A randomly generated, single-use [token](/server-side-tokens) to prevent replay attacks.
 The recommended minimum entropy is 16 bytes.
 -   User presence: User has access to the device.
 -   User verification: User has verified their identity via a pin-code or biometrics.
+-   Resident keys, discoverable credentials: Credentials stored in stored in authenticators (user devices and security tokens).
+Non-resident keys are encrypted and stored in relying party servers (your database).

 ## Registration